RincewindsHat/rfc-monitoring-plugins-interface/draft-kaestle-monitoring-plugins-interface.md

 ### Scope

-The scope of this document is limited to the interaction of a monitoring system and a monitoring plugin, meaning the interface between them.
+The scope of this document is limited to the interaction of a monitoring system and a monitoring plugin, meaning the interface connecting them.

 It does not attempt to describe the inner workings of a specific implementation of either monitoring system or monitoring plugin.

 # Conventions and Definitions